Philip Stopford is a partner in our European and Middle East Finance practice.

-- Barclays Bank and Jefferies Finance in relation to the £130 million public-to-private acquisition financing made available to TPG Capital in connection with its acquisition of Prezzo plc.
+- Jefferies Finance in connection with the £130 million public-to-private acquisition financing made available to TPG Capital in connection with its acquisition of Prezzo plc.

 - The lenders in connection with various refinancing transactions of Virgin Media's bank debt.

-- Various distressed debt funds on the first and second lien debt restructuring of several asset based loans secured on four ships.
+- Various distressed debt funds in connection with the first and second lien debt restructuring of several asset based loans secured on four ships.

-- GlobalFoundries, an entity indirectly wholly owned by the Government of Abu Dhabi, in relation to several multi-source, syndicated and bilateral financings including facilities made available by Export-Import Bank of the United States, facilities insured by Atradius Dutch State Business and commercial bank facilities.
+- GlobalFoundries, an entity indirectly wholly owned by the Government of Abu Dhabi, in connection with several multi-source, syndicated and bilateral financings including facilities made available by Export-Import Bank of the United States, facilities insured by Atradius Dutch State Business and commercial bank facilities.

-- The Frigoglass group in relation to the restructuring of its existing €250 million senior notes and over €80 million of existing bank debt across eight facilities agreements which was implemented by way of scheme of arrangement, a consensual bank restructuring and an equity rights issue.
+- The Frigoglass group in connection with the restructuring of its existing €250 million senior notes and over €80 million of existing bank debt across eight facilities agreements which was implemented by way of scheme of arrangement, a consensual bank restructuring and an equity rights issue.

 - DBAY Advisors in connection with the financings for the acquisition of the Eddie Stobart Group and the public-to-private acquisition implemented by way of scheme of arrangement of Creston plc.

 - Bridgepoint in connection with its acquisition financing of Element Materials Technology and Element Material Technology's £620.3 million bolt-on public-to-private acquisition of Exova plc.

 - Eddie Stobart Group in connection with its £100 million post-IPO financing made available to it by Bank of Ireland, Allied Irish Bank, BNP Paribas and KBC Bank.